Baking soda has got to be one of the most versatile ingredients you’ll find.

 41. Pet Urine

-Aside from pet hair, one of the biggest headaches of pet owners is urine stains on carpet.
-Often times the stain is almost invisible (it does gets darker over time) but the stench can’t be denied.
-Once you spot the stain pour vinegar then sprinkle baking soda over it to remove the stain and odor (38).
+Aside from pet hair, one of the biggest headaches of pet owners is urine stains on the carpet.
+Often the stain is almost invisible (it does get darker over time), but the stench is undeniable.
+Once you spot the stain pour vinegar, then sprinkle baking soda over it to remove the stain and odor (38).

 42. Cleans and Deodorizes Pet Box and Bedding

-To deodorize pet boxes, sprinkle good amounts of baking soda to absorb and remove the odor.
-For beddings soak it in a mixture of water and baking soda then rinse thoroughly (39).
+To deodorize pet boxes, sprinkle proper amounts of baking soda to absorb and remove the odor.
+For beddings, soak it in a mixture of water, and baking soda, then rinse thoroughly (39).

 43. Eliminates Skunk Odor From Pets

 Skunks are all over the place, so just in case your dog or cat encounters them and gets sprayed with skunk juice, you have a couple of options to clean this smelly mess.

 Option one is using over the counter products like Nature’s Miracle Skunk Odor Remover, but if that isn’t available, be sure to have some baking soda handy.